anabramos/k9sisters-project/README.md

 The user experience for the website is built with 3 personas in mind.
 Each persona presents a different user story and different goals when accessing the website.

 - Personas
-    - Persona 1: Frequent costumer
+    - Persona 1: Frequent costumer.
-    - Persona 2: Sporadic costumer
+    - Persona 2: Sporadic costumer.
-    - Persona 3: Potential costumer (first time visitor)
+    - Persona 3: Potential costumer (first time visitor).

 - User stories

     - A Frequent consumer:
         - I already know the brand and make use of their services on a regular basis.
         - I trust and vouch that their service is of quality.
-        - I want to be directed to the booking form quickly.
-(Solution: Direct link to booking form on navigation bar)
+        - I want to be directed to the booking form quickly (Solution: Direct link to booking form on navigation bar).
-        - I want to receive tips and updates related to their blog and potential holiday discounts.
-(Solution: Possibility to subscribe to the newsletter)
+        - I want to receive tips and updates related to their blog and potential holiday discounts (Solution: Possibility to subscribe to the newsletter).

     - A Sporadic consumer:
         - I already know the brand and make use of their services sporadically.
         - I trust their service is of quality.
-        - I want to check the prices of the services easily as I may have forgotten it since my last booking.
-(Solution: Direct link to services overview on navigation bar)
+        - I want to check the prices of the services easily as I may have forgotten it since my last booking (Solution: Direct link to services overview on navigation bar).
-        - While in the website, I might be interested in reading their latest article piece with tips on how to care for my pup.
-(Solution: Direct link to blog on navigation bar)
+        - While in the website, I might be interested in reading their latest article piece with tips on how to care for my pup (Solution: Direct link to blog on navigation bar).

     - A Potential consumer:
         - I am a first time visitor to the website.
 I do not know the brand and have never used their services.
-        - I do not trust the brand (yet) and would like to be convinced they are trustworthy.
-(Solution: Testimonials from clients avaliable on the homepage)
+        - I do not trust the brand (yet) and would like to be convinced they are trustworthy (Solution: Testimonials from clients avaliable on the homepage).
-        - I want to have a clear overview of the services provided.
-(Solution: Direct link to services overview on navigation bar)
+        - I want to have a clear overview of the services provided (Solution: Direct link to services overview on navigation bar).
-        - I want to be able to meet the people who will take care of my dog before making a decision.
-(Solution: Option to book a free meet & greet session)
+        - I want to be able to meet the people who will take care of my dog before making a decision (Solution: Option to book a free meet & greet session).
-        - I want to have a financial incentive to committing with my first booking.
-(Solution: Discount on the first booking if you sign the newsletter)
+        - I want to have a financial incentive to committing with my first booking (Solution: Discount on the first booking if you sign the newsletter).

 - K9 Company goals with the website:
     - Attract more customers.